 Similar to Yago3-10, we conducted a statistical analysis to select features for the FB15K-237 benchmark dataset.
-First, the most represented classes in the dataset were identified.
-In Figure 10, the most represented classes are displayed without any distinction according to their hierarchical levels in the ontology.
+First, the most represented classes in the dataset were identified, as shown in Figure 10 (without any distinction as per their hierarchical levels in the ontology).
 For each type considered, we identified the most represented relations, this is detailed in Figure 11 for film entities as an example.
 Being the most represented relations, release_region and genre were focused upon for the film class entities as shown in Figure 12 and Figure 13.
 In a different example, Figure 9 shows the most frequent types of professions for person class entities in this dataset.
 As with Yago3-10, this dataset study serves as a guideline for the experimental design, and similar figures were generated across various classes, relations, and values to extract the most pertinent and representative information from the dataset.